mdgalla/Research_project/README.md

-# Fleshy Fruits and Fruit Color
+# Fleshy Fruits and Fruit Color (which is a collaboration now)

 ## Code and Data used for research project exploring evolutionary relationship between fruit color and fleshy/non-fleshy fruits.